bnnm/wwiser/README.md

 - `wwiser -h`
   - (shows all available actions)

-Loaded banks can be explored using the viewer, a web browser-based tool (if you'd prefer a native GUI, please understand there are multiple reasons behind this), or dumped to a file.
+Loaded banks can be explored using the *viewer*, a web browser-based tool (if you'd prefer a native GUI, please understand there are multiple reasons behind this), or dumped to a file.
 For best results load `init.bnk` then one or more related banks, since banks can point to data in other banks.